andrechuakj/tp/docs/2101UserGuide.md

 `findMember anthony nicholas`

 <div markdown="block" class="alert alert-info">:information_source:
-The `findMember` command requires the names to be typed in full, meaning "Nich" will not suffice for finding "Nicholas".
+The `findMember` command does not require the names to be capitalised.
+However, the names have to be typed in full, meaning "Nich" will not suffice for finding "Nicholas".
-The names do not have to be capitalised too!
 </div>

 <hr class="command-separator">